bjrhodes/bjrhodes.github.io/_posts/2017-12-06-how-much-does-one-line-tell-you.md

 ### Summary

 This line indicates code which is terrifyingly ripe for exploitation.
-A more in depth analysis of the code basse revealed much more of the same, alongside bot-injected code from attackers who have already found some of these weaknesses and critical performance bottlenecks.
+A more in depth analysis of the code base revealed much more of the same, alongside bot-injected code from attackers who have already found some of these weaknesses and critical performance bottlenecks.
 The clean up was long and painful, but the client is in a much better place because of it.

----

-Concerned about your app security and performance?
-Why not <a href="/contact">get in touch</a> for a quick audit?